-Students reconnect with African-American history on an 1,800-mile, self-propelled journey along the Underground Railroad.
+Students reconnect with African-American history on an 1,800-mile journey along the Underground Railroad.

 In 2006, Suepinda Keith decided to rekindle an old flame: cycling.
 She and her husband, Kevin Hicks, bought new bikes and began venturing out onto the streets of Chapel Hill, North Carolina, on the weekends.
 Pretty quickly, they started to notice something: The vast majority of cyclists all looked the same—avid “roadies” donned in spandex and brightly colored jerseys, riding expensive bikes.
 “We kept wondering, ‘Why aren’t there any kids out here on bicycles?’”
 Keith says.